By Max Mallet and Terra Stanley

 Victims should contact their local or state consumer affairs agency, their state attorney general's office, the advertising manager of the publication that ran the business's employment ads and, if they received anything from the business by mail, the U.S. Postal Inspection Service.

 In the meantime, here are a few nasty work-at-home schemes we’ve identified over the last few years.
+For a full list of 16, click here.

 Making a few extra bucks doesn’t sound any easier than this: Simply pay an up-front, one-time fee (a few thousand dollars, perhaps) to have someone build and host a functioning website featuring various household goods for sale, from toothpaste to toilet paper; each time someone buys an item, you collect a slice of the transaction.
 All you need to do is encourage people to shop there—the rest (stocking inventory, shipping the product) is handled for you.
 Or, more likely, nothing is handled, and the thief offering you the opportunity is long gone with your earnest money before you’ve hocked one tube of Crest.